calebong/calebong.github.io/index.md

 ### Daily Country Industry Risk Monitoring and Forecast Model

 #### Markov-switching GARCH models for market sectors risk monitoring and risk expectations assessment.
 Implementable and scalable across industries and sub sectors of many countries.
-The preview document highlights the workflow and analysis, as applied to the 11 main USA GIC sectors.
+The preview document highlights the workflow and analysis, as applied to the 11 main USA GIC sectors and some investment style factors.

 [Preview Document](/pdf/Preview-Daily-Country-Industry-Risk-Forecast-Model.pdf)